-Depth of Field has four major influences.
+Depth of Field has three major influences.
 The first is the aperture of the lens.
 To keep things simple, the smaller the aperture at any measured distance, the more depth of field you get.
 So a photograph made of a subject eight feet away with the aperture at f/8 will have less depth of field than the same photograph made at the same distance and with all other parameters the same at an aperture of f/16.
 The first guideline for depth of field is smaller aperture drives more depth of field.

 The second major influence is the focal length of the lens.
 Wider focal length lenses produce more depth of field at the same distance and aperture than shorter focal length lenses.
 In the example of a headshot made at six feet away and at f/8, a lens of focal length 100mm will create an image with more depth of field, than the same shot with the same parameters made with a lens of 200mm focal length.
 Longer focal length lenses deliver less depth of field all other considerations identical.